hacss/hacss/README.md

 stylesheets or to resort to JavaScript for responsive designs or even trivial state changes (e. g. changing the color of a button on hover).

-Hacss, inspired by [acss.io](https://acss.io), captures the maintainability benefits of inline styles as well as the capabilities of external stylesheets by embedding its own styling DSL within HTML `class` attributes.
+Hacss, inspired by [acss.io](https://acss.io), combines the maintainability benefits of inline styles with the capabilities of external stylesheets by embedding its own styling DSL within HTML `class` attributes.
 At build time, Hacss automatically generates a stylesheet from the CSS classes used throughout the project: `<h1 class="C(red)">Hello World</h1>`, for example, yields a CSS